zeyangwang42/antraAssignment/c#assignment/antraAssignment1/readMe.md

-new CAssignment class is in the Program.cs
+The CAssignment class is in the Program.cs